5071 US Hwy 1, Vass NC 28394

 Please keep your pets inside or confined the night before surgery.
 This is important to ensure that they are not eating outside, which would make surgery much higher risk.
 Keeping them inside also ensures that you will be able to find your pet the morning of surgery.
 This is important since you would lose your deposit if you are not able to show up for your scheduled appointment.
 For those trapping feral cats, we recommend starting to try to trap cats 48-72 hours prior to the morning of the appointment if you are concerned about catching them.

-We will spay female cats and dogs that are pregnant or in heat, but we may require you to sign a high-risk waiver.
-If your female pet is in heat or pregnant, please let us know when scheduling and at drop off.
+We will spay female cats and dogs that are pregnant or in heat.
+Pregnant patients will have additional fees associated with their surgery.
+Our canine pregnancy fee is $60.00 additional and our feline pregnancy fee is $20.00 additional.
+We may also require you to sign a high-risk waiver.
+If your female pet is in heat or pregnant, please let us know when scheduling and at drop off if you are aware.

 Please check that of your pet’s testicles have descended.
 There is an increased fee for neutering “cryptorchid” cats and dogs, in which one or both testicles have not descended.
 It is likely we will not perform surgery if your pet is under 1 year and a cryptorchid.
 We recommend waiting until they are a year old to allow time for the testicle(s) to descend and enlarge.